Ulrich: History

 The name of Agilolfing duke Odilo (fl.
 709–748) may represent a short form of the name.

 Count Udalrich I (fl.
-778–814), a son of Gerold of Vinzgau, founded the Alamannic Udalriching dynasty, ancestral to the counts of Bregenz.
+778–814), a son of Gerold of Anglachgau, founded the Alamannic Udalriching dynasty, ancestral to the counts of Bregenz.

 The given name occurred frequently in the Alamannic Hunfriding dynasty in the 9th to 10th centuries; examples include Odalric, Count of Barcelona (fl.
 850s) and Odalric, Count of Thurgau (fl.
 920s).

 The name is recorded in an Icelandic form as Óðalríkr only in the later medieval period.

 In the Middle High German period the name generally commemorated Saint Ulrich, Bishop of Augsburg (c.
 890 – 4 July 973), who twice defended Augsburg from attacks by Magyars.

 The Swiss Reformer Ulrich Zwingli etymologized his given name as Huldrych (Huldricus, Huldaricus), i.e. "rich in grace".